 The width, height, and label fields on Button will differ from the fields on other components; for example, a TextField type might have those same fields plus a placeholder field.
 Each of the types we want to draw on the screen will implement the Draw trait but will use different code in the draw method to define how to draw that particular type, as Button has here (without the actual GUI code, as mentioned).
 The Button type, for instance, might have an additional impl block containing methods related to what happens when a user clicks the button.
 These kinds of methods won’t apply to types like TextField.

-If someone using our library decides to implement a SelectBox struct that has width, height, and options fields, they implement the Draw trait on the SelectBox type as well, as shown in Listing 17-8:
+If someone using our library decides to implement a SelectBox struct that has width, height, and options fields, they would implement the Draw trait on the SelectBox type as well, as shown in Listing 17-8.

 src/main.rs